OliverFarren/conFusion-Server/README.md

 This will install all the packages needed to succesfully start up the application.

 You will also need to go and install **Mongoose Database** as we are using Mongo for our backend database.
+There is a free version of MongoDB called MongoDB Community Server that can be downloaded from https://www.mongodb.com/

 Once install, type: